discordpkg/gateway/README.md

 Philosophy/requirements:
  - Complete control of goroutines (if desired)
- - intents are derived from GuildEvents, but you can also specify the intents you require
+ - intents are derived from GuildEvents & DMEvents, alternatively you can specify the intents directly
  - desired events must be specified in the config, others are ignored (this allows for optimizations behind the scenes)
  - You're responsible for reading all incoming data
  - Gateway commands fail if it could not be dispatched